Disclaimer: I own nothing, nothing at all! I disclaim everything and give all its claims to Square.

 "However much of me it takes.
 More than that.
 I didn't help save this planet twice to see some crazy fuck-face screw it up again.
 Especially not when he started off by messing with my Wutai."

 I'll be the first to admit that my moral compass doesn't always point me in the right direction.
 Something about the magnetic fields of my kleptomaniac brain affecting it and making it tend towards thievery and lying and all those things good people aren't supposed to do.
-But if there's one thing I know, it's that when it comes to loyalty—to friends, to family, to Wutai—you will never find someone more loyal than me.
-Except maybe Aeris (sweet, beautiful, sister Aeris who died for all of us), or Teef (strong, unwavering, mother Tifa who refuses to give up on anyone, ever), but maybe that's just the female in the three of us.
+But if there's one thing I know, it's that when it comes to loyalty—to friends, to family, to Wutai—you will never find someone truer than I am.
+Except maybe Aerith (sweet, beautiful, sister Aerith who died for all of us), or Teef (strong, unwavering, mother Tifa who refuses to give up on anyone, ever), but maybe that's just the female in the three of us.

 Whatever Rufus saw in my answer made him grimace and turn away.
 "If you want answers, meet me in the library tonight after you've had a chance to eat something and get cleaned up.
 Can you walk?"